charguer/optitrust/sc_artifact.md

 We realized after the deadline that for this machine we had not been using the right `--cpu-list` argument to `taskset`.
-Indeed, a coauthor had been confused by the new version of `lstopo` which, unlike previous versions, displays by default to the the front , for each processing unit, the logical identifier instead of the physical identifier.
+Indeed, a coauthor had been confused by the new version of `lstopo` which, unlike previous versions, displays to the the front for each processing unit the logical identifier instead of the physical identifier.
 We re-ran the experiment using the appropriate `--cpu-list` and obtained faster executions, as expected.
-The updated results are:
+The updated results that we measured are:

 - Orig: 24.5 million particles per second per core,
 - Ours: 27.7, which corresponds to a 13.4% improvement.